 Field Description IGMP Snooping Enables or disables IGMP Snooping.
 Bridge Multicast Filtering must first be enabled in order to enable IGMP Snooping.
 The possible field values are: Enabled - Enables IGMP Snooping on the device.
 Disabled - Disables IGMP Snooping on the device.
 (This is the default value).
 VLAN ID Specifies the VLAN ID.
 VLAN Name Displays the user-defined VLAN name.

-Leave Timer Defines the time a host waits to receive a Join message from another station after requesting to leave the IGMP group, prior to timing out.
+Field Description Leave Timer Defines the time a host waits to receive a Join message from another station after requesting to leave the IGMP group, prior to timing out.
 If a Leave Timeout occurs, the switch notifies the Multicast device to stop sending traffic.
 The Leave Timeout value is either user-defined, or an immediate leave value.
 The default timeout is 10 seconds.
-The field range is 0-
+The field range is 0-16711450 seconds.

-Field Description 16711450 seconds.
 Host Timeout Defines the time the host waits to receive a message before timing out.
 The default time is 260 seconds.
 The field range is 60-16711450 seconds.
 Router Timeout Defines the time the Multicast router waits to receive a message before it times out.
 The default value is 300 seconds.
 The field range is 1-16711450 seconds.
 State Indicates if IGMP snooping is enabled on the VLAN.
 The possible field values are: Enable - Enables IGMP Snooping on the VLAN.
 Disable - Disables IGMP Snooping on the VLAN.
 (This is the default value).
-Static Router Port Setting (Edit button) Displays the Static Router Ports Settings Page.
+Querier State Indicates if an IGMP Querier is enabled on the VLAN.
+The possible field values are: Enabled - An IGMP Querier is enabled on the VLAN.
+Disabled - An IGMP Querier is disabled on the VLAN.
+(This is the default value).
+Querier Version Indicates the IGMP Querier version on the VLAN.
+The possible field values are IGMPv2 and IGMPv3 (The default is IGMPv2).
+Static Router Port Setting (Edit button) Displays the IGMP Snooping and Static Router Ports Settings Page.
 Multicast Entry Table (View Button) Displays the Multicast Entry Table.

-2. Click Edit .
-The Static Router Ports Settings Page opens:
+.
+The IGMP Snooping and Static Router Ports Settings Page opens: Click

 Figure 3-12.
-Static Router Ports Settings Page
+IGMP Snooping and Static Router Ports Settings Page

-The Static Router Ports Settings Page contains the following fields:
+The IGMP Snooping and Static Router Ports Settings Page contains the following fields: